bundacia/absinthe_dialyzer_warning/README.md

 that case statement is a match on `[]`.
 Absinthe is checking to make sure our middleware callback really retruned a non-empty list and raising an excpetion if we didn't.
-The problem is that dialyzer is smart enough to see that our middleware function is incapable of returning an empty list, and so it complains that that part of the case statement can never be reached and should be removed.
+The problem is that dialyzer is smart enough to see that our middleware function is incapable or returning an empty list, and so it complains that that part of the case statment can never be reached and should be removed.
 Which generates the following
 warning: